richchapler/AzureSolutionsDocumentation/docs/curricula/AI_Vision.md

 #### 5.2.2 Pro Code

-##### Step 1: Update Environment Variables
+#### Update Environment Variables

-Open your `.env` file with your preferred text editor and append the following line:
+Add the following lines to your `.env` file:

 ```text
 IMAGEPATH_DENSECAPS=C:\myProject\densecaps.jpg
 ```

+Open the `ai_vision.ipynb` notebook (which you created in Exercise #1), re-run the "Load Environment Variables" cell, and restart the kernel to load the new variable.

 Then, update your "Load Environment Variables" cell in `ai_vision.ipynb` by appending: